Comfy Country has craft

 Dried red roses and white daisies combined with ribbons, tree boughs and candles make a festive Christmas centerpiece.
 Make your own napkin holders with our Leaves for all Occasions

 These Easter lilies, carnations and roses were dried using this drying technique.
 Centerpieces can easily be created from natures bounty Securing the flowers with thin wire and florist tape will create a small bouquet to be attached to a candle holder as seen here.
-Other suggested uses include tieing with a colorful ribbon and laying at each place setting on the table; attach to the wine glasses of special guests; or lay small bunches of different dried blooms around candles.
+Other suggested uses include tying with a colorful ribbon and laying at each place setting on the table; attach to the wine glasses of special guests; or lay small bunches of different dried blooms around candles.

 View more ideas for Table Centerpieces.